RASHIKHANAP/SecURL/README.md

 disabled by the user via "advanced options."
 The salt and initialization vector are sent with the encrypted data if they are randomly generated.
-The API is versioned such that old encrypted links will always work, even if later versions of Link Lock are updated to be more secure.
+The API is versioned such that old encrypted links will always work, even if later versions of SecURL are updated to be more secure.
 Please read the code ([`api.js`](https://github.com/Rashikhanap/SecURL/blob/master/api.js) in particular) for more information.